 Oculus App Lab vs SideQuest VR

-The App Lab replaces a lot of features and needs that were met exclusively by SideQuest.
-However, both Oculus and SideQuest have maintained that this new App Lab will strengthen and compliment both services together.
+The App Lab replaces many features and needs that were met exclusively by SideQuest.
+However, both Oculus and SideQuest have maintained that this new App Lab will strengthen and complement both services together.

 The two services will change due to the introduction of the App Lab in a few different ways:

 - Apps located in the App Lab are linked directly from SideQuest.

 - You no longer need to side loaded Apps accepted into the Lab through SideQuest VR.

 - Community discussion, badges, and support will live in SideQuest.
 Click here to read our full SideQuest Communities guide.